Our shoes and barefoot walking

 All our products: slippers, sandals, shoes and boots are designed and made to be as close to barefoot walking as possible.
 Our products lack hard and stiff elements; the sole (leather or rubber) is sufficiently thin, lightweight and elastic.
-The overall design of our products is flexible and lightweight, so as not to prevent the child's foot to feel the terrain and not restrict its movement to develop properly and fully.
+The overall design of our products is flexible and lightweight, so as not to prevent the child's foot from feeling the terrain and not to restrict its free movement and proper and full development.

-When toddlers walk barefoot or with a thin (up to around 6mm) and elastic shoe, the feet can feel the terrain.
-This way, the foot of the toddler develops naturally, the nerve endings send proper signals to the brain and the brain can properly distribute the body weight in every step.
+When toddlers walk barefoot or with a thin (up to around 6 mm) and elastic shoe, the feet can feel the terrain.
+This way, the foot of the toddler develops naturally, the nerve endings send proper signals to the brain and the brain can properly distribute the body weight with every step.

-When the shoes are not adapted to the development stage of the foot, when they are heavy or made from artificial materials with thick soles, they are dangerous to the proper development of the spine because the feet bear the entire body weight.
+When the shoes are not adapted for the development stage of the foot and when they are heavy or made from artificial materials and are with thick soles, they are dangerous to the proper development of the spine because the feet bear the entire body weight.
 Furthermore, this can lead to anomalies in the feet and other problems as the child grows up.
-The thicker the sole the more muffled the signals send from the nerves to the brain.
+The thicker the sole, the more muffled the signals sent from the nerves to the brain are.

-Barefoot walking always leads to better coordination (toddlers do not look to the ground because the feet can feel the ground), proper development of the muscles and the tendons; it helps the formation of the arch and straightens the gait.
+Barefoot walking always leads to better coordination (toddlers do not look down at the ground because the feet can feel the ground) and proper development of the muscles and the tendons; it helps the formation of the arch and straightens the gait.
 The shoe is designed simply to protect the feet from the external environment and from injuries.

 The shoe must not deform the foot by restraining it; it must not prevent it from feeling the ground.
 The shoe must not cause injuries.
 That is why the kids should always walk barefoot when possible or with shoes that strive to imitate barefoot walking.